 Leases and deposits

-Leases for rental properties in Melbourne are usually for one year and require a month’s rent as a deposit.
-The deposit is refundable and is usually returned at the end of the tenancy, provided no damage was done to the property.
-Otherwise, cleaning or repair costs will be taken out of the deposit before the balance is refunded.
+Leases for rental properties in Melbourne usually are for one year and require a month’s rent as a deposit.
+The deposit is refundable and should be returned in full at the end of the tenancy, provided no damage was done to the property.
+Otherwise, repair costs will be taken out of the deposit before the balance is refunded.

 Paying rent